OleksiiKova/build_master_shop/README.md

 ## Overview
-Build Master Shop is a web application developed using Django, designed as an online store specializing in tools and workwear.
+Build Master Shop is a web application developed using Django, designed as an online store specialising in tools and workwear.
 The platform allows users to browse a comprehensive selection of high-quality tools and workwear, add items to their cart, and complete purchases with ease.
 This project was created as part of my portfolio to showcase my proficiency in e-commerce web development.

 #### First-Time User
 - Tool Seeker: A user looking for specific tools or workwear, whether for professional or personal use, who values reliable and high-quality products.